‘Slap Shot’ still iconic in hockey despite sport’s changes | Times Leader

 “It’s one of those iconic movies that has so many spots in it where the words come up and you use it in dressing rooms and stuff all the time,” said longtime NHL coach Bruce Boudreau, who actually played for the Jets and has a non-speaking role in the film.

 Long gone from hockey is the fighting and rampant cheap shots practiced by the Chiefs.
 That doesn’t mean the movie doesn’t resonate today, far from it.
-Like — from “ ” to “Bull Durham” and more — it is that will never be forgotten.
+Like all the great ones of this ilk — from “ Caddyshack ” to “Bull Durham” and more — it is filled with lines that will never be forgotten.

 Players still joke about putting on the foil for a fight.
 Someone is always the “chief punk” on the other team.
 Who can forget “the unfortunate Denny Pratt tragedy” or letting ‘em know you’re there?
 Doesn’t every league have an Ogie Oglethorpe?